(For more New Orleans pages please scroll down)

 The French Quarter is a place where the same view gains new life when seen from new angles.

-This famous and much photographed street corner seems brought alive from the chandelier crystal viewpoint from within an antique shop.
+This famous and much photographed street corner, seems brought alive from the chandelier crystal viewpoint looking outside from an antique shop.

-…and seen from another angle, it takes on new characteristics.
+Seen from another angle from the same shop, it takes on new characteristics.

 … high ceilinged Spanish-styled verandahs...